AI Tailors Can Wait - Slashdot

 AI (Score:1)

-Bumper Sticker Quality (Score:4, Funny)
+Bumper Sticker Quality (Score:5, Funny)

 "We tried to push the envelope,